 In 1980, he quit the lab and took out a $700 loan to start a shampoo business, called John Paul Mitchell Systems.

 He lived out of his car while selling shampoo door to door.

 A $700 business loan in 1980 would be equal to about a $2,500 loan in 2018.

 Today, John Paul Mitchell Systems rakes in annual revenues of around $1 billion dollars.

+A loan can make your business dream a reality.
 Follow these steps and you'll be on your way to getting approved for your own life-changing business loan.

 1. Know Why You Need Funds

 You probably have a good idea why your company needs to borrow funds.